-You probably think… what kind of a question is this?
+You probably think… what kind of a statement is this?
 ‘Do you know that agate can be crazy and on fire?’.
 Well, it is a funny question but it is true.
 I don’t know of another gemstone with so many varieties and therefore names, then the agate.
 What do you think about crazy lace agate, fire agate, Botswana agate, Condor agate, Brasil agate, flower agate, and so on?

 You wonder are those varieties all agates?
 Why are there so many types?
 How can you recognize them all?
 What the h… is agate anyway?